TheJacksonLaboratory/HPOworkbench/README.md

 ## Warning

-This project is still in a very early phase, the software is mature enough for demonstration purposes but will be subject to Q/C and testing shortly.
+This project is still in an early phase, and the code is not yet entirely mature.
+Please report any bugs or make feature requests.